 - Osteopathic Medicine

 - Social Science

-Two co-directors guide the initiative, Michael Leahy, professor, Department of Counseling, Educational Psychology, and Special Education (CEPSE) and director of the Office of Rehabilitation and Disability Studies; and Nigel Paneth, M.D., M.P.H., University Distinguished Professor of Epidemiology and Biostatistics and Pediatrics.
+Two co-directors guide the initiative, Michael Leahy, University Distinguished Professor, Department of Counseling, Educational Psychology, and Special Education (CEPSE) and Director of the Office of Rehabilitation and Disability Studies; and Nigel Paneth, M.D., M.P.H., University Distinguished Professor of Epidemiology and Biostatistics and Pediatrics.
 They are supported by the Office of the Vice President for Research and Graduate Studies.
 The initiative works closely with the DOCTRID Research Institute on autism and intellectual disability (a coalition of 14 Irish universities, MSU, UMass Medical School, Designability Bath Institute of Medical Engineering, and the Daughters of Charity Service in Dublin Ireland):